Paris couture climbs Mount Olympus, plumbs marine depths

 The starting idea was a question posed by the artist and set-designer Judy Chicago, blown up as text at the show: “What if Women Ruled the World?”

-Chiuri’s answered it herself by basing the shimmering Greco-Roman designs around the theme of “The Female Divine.”
+Chiuri answered it herself by basing the shimmering Greco-Roman designs around the theme of “The Female Divine.”

 Though at several points Chiuri strayed into heavy-handedness, the overall result was an archetypally couture collection that harked back to the couture origins of draping and strapping.